basecamp/bc3-api/README.md

 Pagination
 ----------

 Most collection APIs paginate their results.
-The first request returns up to 50 records.
+The number of requests that'll appear on each page is variable.
+In most cases, we use a [geared pagination ratio](https://github.com/basecamp/geared_pagination) with 15 results on page 1, 30 on page 2, 50 on 3, and then 100 on 4 and above.
 The Basecamp 3 API follows the [RFC5988 convention](https://tools.ietf.org/html/rfc5988) of using the `Link` header to provide URLs for the `next` page.
 Follow this convention to retrieve the next page of data—please don't build the pagination URLs yourself!

 Here's an example response header from requesting the third page of [messages](sections/messages.md#messages):